-At KIPP Academy Boston, sex education will be taught to girls and boys separately beginning in 6th grade.
-Before a grade begins these classes, permission slips will be sent home to parents/guardians.
+At KIPP Academy Boston, sex education will be taught to 6th - 8th graders.
+Before a grade begins these classes, letters will be sent home to parents/guardians.
 Parents/guardians have the ability to exempt their children from all or a portion of the sex education curriculum without any penalty to their child.
 Parents/guardians may also request to see or discuss the sex education curriculum being taught to their children.